arista-eosplus/ansible-eos-vxlan/README.md

 Dependencies
 ------------

-The eos-interfaces role is built on modules included in the core Ansible code.
+The eos-vxlan role is built on modules included in the core Ansible code.
 These modules were added in ansible version 2.1

 - Ansible 2.1.0